{SECTION_MENU}

 Crisis helpline - https://www.giveusashout.org/ text ‘shout’ to 852588 for 24/7 crisis text support

-Childline – offer 1-2-1 counseling and free of charge and confidential.
+Childline – offer 1-2-1 counselling and free of charge and confidential.
 Available between 9am and 10:30 pm. (reduced hours due to corona virus).
 There you can find message boards.
-You can also call ChildLine for free and you should get through immediately.
-They have games to help with self esteem and confidence and much more along with advice on a huge range of topics.
+You can also call ChildLine for free, and you should get through immediately.
+They have games to help with self-esteem and confidence and much more along with advice on a huge range of topics.
 Find the link below:

 Counselling: https://www.childline.org.uk/get-support/1-2-1-counsellor-chat/